cja5553/mobile-phone-data-to-assess-unhealthy-food-reliance/README.md

 Author: Charles Alba and Ruopeng An

-To be submitted to Health Data Science Journal
+R&R in Health Data Science Journal

 Please Cite as: Alba, C & An, R (2023).
 Using mobile-phone data to assess racial disparities in unhealthy food reliance during the COVID-19 pandemic.
 Working Paper